 Textbooks and Materials

 The elementary school uses the A Beka and Bob Jones Press curriculum.
 All textbooks and materials are available for classroom instruction and are adequate for the areas being taught.
 We are given charts, visuals, drill cards, flashcards, hands-on manipulatives, sentence strips, music, books, audio-visuals, and testing materials for each classroom.
-We would like to see more Reading Comprehension books or activities and more Writing Composition added to our curriculum.

 We at Bethel Christian Academy utilize the same methods of teaching that students use to learn.
 Every elementary teacher uses a variety of instructional methods such as lectures, drill, boardwork, games, questions and answers, oral and written work, review, testing, and projects in the classroom.